smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 </function>
 ```

-`JoinNetwork` should be sent by the current network host (previously defined within `OnNetworkConfiguration`).
+`JoinNetwork` should be sent by the current network host (previously defined within `OnSystemCapabilityUpdated`).
 `JoinNetwork` has to be rejected by Core if:

 * it is sent from the device, which is not selected as a network host;
-* it is sent before `OnNetworkConfiguration` received.
+* it is sent before `OnSystemCapabilityUpdated` received.

 SDL Core has to perform basic validation for the parameters of the `JoinNetwork` request:

 * if `wifiState` is set to `WIFI_ENABLED`: `ssid` parameter has to be presented;
 * if `securityType` is set to any value but `NONE`: `password` parameter has to be presented.